 We are going to start slowly by covering some programming terminology that you will need to be familiar with to start creating simulations.
 Follow this guide below to help you familiarize yourself with some of the basic commands and syntax of the tool's programming interface.

-Click on the link below to open the Tychos scenario in a new browser tab where you can follow along, or use the embedded frame that contains the scenario below:
+Click on the link below to open the Tychos scenario in a new browser tab where you can follow along.

 To get started writing some code, you are going to need to go to the Initial State pane.